njustkmg/NeurIPS25-AUG/README.md

 This repo is the official implementation of AUG proposed in "Rethinking Multimodal Learning from the Perspective of Mitigating Classification Ability Disproportion".

-**Paper Title: "Rethinking Multimodal Learning from the Perspective of Mitigating Classification Ability Disproportion"**
+**"Rethinking Multimodal Learning from the Perspective of Mitigating Classification Ability Disproportion"**

 **Authors: [Qingyuan Jiang](https://jiangqy.github.io/), [Longfei Huang](https://hlf404.github.io/), and [Yang Yang](http://home.njustkmg.cn:4056/Introduction-cn.html)**